neumino/neumino.github.io/movies.md

-### Archive
+### Project Power
-*Released on 2020-08-13, vote average 6.8*
+*Released on 2020-08-14, vote average 10*

-2038: George Almore is working on a true human-equivalent AI, and his latest prototype is almost ready.
-This sensitive phase is also the riskiest as he has a goal that must be hidden at all costs—being reunited with his dead wife.
+An ex-soldier, a teen and a cop collide in New Orleans as they hunt for the source behind a dangerous new pill that grants users temporary superpowers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/m0J0BwIzURI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xw1vQgVaYNQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>